 Want to read All The Articles about Taylor Swift?
 Tired of trying to find an article when you don't remember which magazine you might have seen it in?
-Zinio's got a new feature that will help you with that!
+RBdigital Magazines (formerly called Zinio) has got a new feature that will help you with that!

-Recorded Books has released a new feature in Zinio Magazines!
+Recorded Books has released a new feature in RBdigital Magazines!
 Now, not only can you browse and search magazine titles and subjects, but you can also search for articles within those magazines!

-First, after going to the Zinio site through the E-Library, make sure you're logged in!
+First, after going to the RBdigital Magazines site through the E-Library, make sure you're logged in!